 In yet another display community support and generosity, Mike immediately transferred the $1,000 award into store credit for Youth in Arts.
 Thank you Mike Roche–and the entire staff at RileyStreet Art Supply–for continuing to honor creativity and community.

-2016: Jane Kramer, founder and Executive Director of Enriching Lives Through Music (ELM) for bringing music to
+2016: Jane Kramer, founder and Executive Director of Enriching Lives Through Music (ELM) for bringing music to young people in the Canal.

 2015: Susan Andrews, for founding and leading Oak Hill School and making sure all students on the autism spectrum receive arts education programs.